Self-governance of Singapore: Partial internal self-government (1955–1959)

 The British government approved of Lim's tough stance against communist agitators, and when a new round of talks was held beginning 11 March 1957, they were amenable to granting almost complete self-government, only retaining control over external security, and allowing internal security to be an area of shared responsibility between the local government and them.

-When the talks concluded on 11 April, it was agreed that a State of Singapore would be created, with its own citizenship.
+When the talks concluded on 11 April, it was agreed that a State of Singapore, a unique status within the British Empire, would be created, with its own citizenship.
 The Singapore Citizenship Ordinance 1957, which commenced on 1 November 1957, granted Singaporean citizenship to all people who were born in Singapore (except children of diplomats and enemy aliens).
 People who were born in the Federation of Malaya or citizens of the United Kingdom and Colonies who had been resident for two years, and others who had been resident for eight years were able to register or naturalise as Singaporean citizens.
 The Legislative Assembly would be expanded to fifty-one members, entirely chosen by popular election, and the Prime Minister and Cabinet would control all aspects of government except defence and foreign affairs.
 On 1 August 1958, the State of Singapore Act would be given royal assent after having been passed by the Parliament on 24 July, providing for the establishment of the State of Singapore.

 The British-appointed Governor was to be replaced by a Yang di-Pertuan Negara, to represent Queen Elizabeth II, who remained titular head of state.
 The British government would be represented by a Commissioner, who had responsibility for defence and foreign policy, apart from trade and cultural relations, and would preside over an Internal Security Council, consisting of three members from the United Kingdom, three from Singapore (including the Prime Minister) and one from the Federation of Malaya.